-In this online class, you’ll learn to make traditional Italian Cannoli two separate ways!
-First will be the old style of northern Italy: this family recipe comes from Aunt Bertha/Zia Bertha, who was fondly known as the "Queen of Cannoli".
-The cannoli’s pastry will be made from scratch, fried, cooled, and finally filled with a creamy ricotta and mascarpone filling.
-The second recipe for this tasty dessert will provide you with a shortcut for the preparation of the cannoli shells.
-Please, nobody tell Nonna!
-They will be filled with the traditional crema filling which can be enhanced with nuts, mini chocolate chips, and candied fruits.
+In this online class, learn to make traditional Italian Cannoli two separate ways.
+First, in the old style of Northern Italy using a family recipe from Aunt Bertha/Zia Bertha, fondly known as the "Queen of Cannoli.”
+The pastry shell is made from scratch and fried, then filled with a creamy ricotta-mascarpone.
+The second recipe provides a shortcut for the preparation of the cannoli shells.
+(Please, nobody tell Nonna!)
+Cannolis are then filled with the traditional crema, which can be enhanced with nuts, mini chocolate chips, and candied fruits.

 Ingredients Needed for Cannoli Shells: